 As the Malay proverb says Hujan emas di negeri orang, hujan batu di negeri sendiri, lebih baik di negeri sendiri which means It may rain gold in someone else’s country, and be hailing stones back in your own country, and yet it is still best to be back in your own country.
 Yes! it is best to ride in your own country!

-What more can I ask for?
 The beautiful blue beaches with white sand shores, tall waterfall, scenic view along the way in Borneo, beautiful caves, the friendliest people, the delicious foods, the adventurous roads and most of the places I went has little or no tourist.
 If you’re traveler like me, you would really appreciate all the things Borneo has to offer.

 Along my trip, I’ve met so many people who are now my friends and I must say that I felt safe riding in Borneo Malaysia.
 Many Malaysian have ridden around the globe but if they have not ridden across Malaysia, they have missed the beautiful parts of their own country.
 It is a great feeling to have completed solo ride the whole of MALAYSIA now.

-My Borneo Ride Video Highlights can be viewed below:
+Borneo Video Highlights

 Day 1 Routes (158 KM): Kuching – Santubong – Bau – Siniawan – Kuching.